Course: All PhDs in the Faculties of Science and Engineering and Humanities and Social Sciences

 Deadline: 31st January

 Under the scheme, Queen Mary will provide scholarships to cover all tuition fees, whilst the CSC will provide living expenses and one return flight ticket to successful applicants.
-This scholarship is available to both new and continuing students.
+This scholarship is available to both new and continuing (current 1st year) students.

 Applicants must first have an offer for admission to Queen Mary's PhD programme and then they should apply to CSC for the scholarship between 20th March and 5th April.
 Results are released in June.